tonymugen/analyzeAlignments/README.md

 # Dependencies

 Building the library and binaries requires a C++14 compiler.
 The build process requires `cmake` version 3.11 or later.
-Sequence query uses Smith-Watemrman alignment, implemented [here](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library).
+Sequence query uses Smith-Waterman alignment, implemented [here](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library).
 This code is included as a submodule.

 # Download and install

-The repository comes with a submodule, so to clone use
+The repository comes with submodules, so to clone use

 ```sh
 git clone --recurse-submodules https://github.com/tonymugen/analyzeAlignments